aczerepinski/adamcz.com/README.md

 This is my personal website & blog.
 Not much to see here, but you're free to use anything you like.

+The authentication code is from McCord/Tate/Valim's Programming Phoenix book.

 The MIT License (MIT)
 Copyright (c) 2015 Adam Czerepinski